The Society for French Historical Studies

 NATALIE ZEMON DAVIS GRADUATE STUDENT AWARD

 The Society for French Historical Studies (SFHS) awards the Natalie Zemon Davis prize for the best paper presented by a graduate student at the Society's annual meeting.
-The next meeting will be in Cambridge, MA, April 4-6, 2013.
+The next meeting will be in Montreal, Quebec on April 26-29 2014.

 To be eligible one must: